AECOMGermantown/AECOMGermantown.github.io/README.md

 - Github repository with a stream setup based on GitFlow
 - Ubuntu web server running Nginx on AWS
 - Zabbix for continuous applicaiton monitoring
-- Docker as the application container
+- Vargrant as the application container
 - Bower & NPM as the Web Package Manager

 The 1-week sprint to build the prototype proceeded as follows: